pitchblack408/bind_dns_local_lab/Part1-Bind9-Local-DNS-Installation-Guide-IPv4.md

     // attacks.
 Implementing BCP38 within your network would greatly
     // reduce such attack surface
     recursion no;

     blackhole { bogusnets; };
     allow-query { localclients; };

+    // auth-nxdomain no is the default, ensuring the server behaves strictly according
+    // to whether it is authoritative.
     auth-nxdomain no;

     //========================================================================
     // If there is a firewall between you and nameservers you want
     // to talk to, you may need to fix the firewall to allow multiple ports to talk.